 British Dictionary definitions for brown-nose (1 of 2)

 British Dictionary definitions for brown-nose (2 of 2)

-Origin of brown-nose
+Word Origin for brown-nose

-Idioms and Phrases with brown nose
+Other Idioms and Phrases with brown-nose

 Solicit favor obsequiously, toady.
 For example, Harry was always brown nosing, but it didn't help his grades.
 This term originated in the military in the late 1930s, where it meant “to curry favor”; it alludes to ass-kissing when the backside being kissed is less than clean.
 Despite its scatological origin, today this slangy term is not considered particularly vulgar.